system76/docs/content/windows.md

 This will ensure Windows fully shuts down and allows other operating systems to use the hardware.

-### Switching between Pop!_OS and Windows
+### Selecting Pop!_OS or Windows

-Depending on how you installed Windows and which firmware your computer is running, there may be several ways to choose which OS to boot.
+Depending on how you installed Windows and which firmware your computer is running, there are a variety of ways to choose which OS to boot.

-### Using the UEFI firmware
+#### Using the firmware boot menu

 - **Change the default OS** using the [UEFI setup menu](/articles/boot-menu/) (while booting, hold down `ESC` on Open Firmware laptops, `F2` on closed firmware laptops, `DEL` on Thelio desktops, or `F2` on Meerkat desktops.)
 - Navigate to the boot options and set the desired order, then save and exit.